supertokens/blog/content/understanding-jwks/index.md

 ## Conclusion

 When it comes to authentication there are a number of terms and protocols thrown around which can be confusing when you first get started.
 We hope that through this article you have a better understanding of JWKS, its relevance to JWTs, and how they are used.
-If you have additional questions, check our guides on [OAuth and OIDC](https://supertokens.com/blog/oauth-vs-oidc), they are protocols that use JWTs and rely on JWKs for verification.
+If you have questions about the protocols that need JWKS, check our guides on [OAuth and OIDC](https://supertokens.com/blog/oauth-vs-oidc), they are protocols that use JWTs and rely on JWKS for verification.